 So how does one’s pantry play a role in easy gluten-free living?
 Well, once you figure out the key components to your family’s favorite gluten-free meals and have them on hand by keeping your pantry stocked, well, meals can come together in “short order.”

-In my gfe’s tip sheets on my sidebar, you’ll find The gfe pantry.
+In my gfe’s tip sheets, you’ll find The gfe pantry.
 It’s a handy reference sheet that may help you decide what needs to go into your own pantry.
 (You can even create your own sheet and use it for meal planning and grocery shopping.)
 Here’s a counterclockwise tour around my own kitchen right now.
 But first let me emphasize a very important point … I’m not sharing any of this information because the contents of my pantry are special, but rather because the contents really are not special or unique.
 These are basic foods and some “every day” food items that meet my family’s basic needs and allow me to prepare a variety of simple, safe, and tasty gluten-free meals that fit the gfe approach.
 Again, you’ll want to come up with items that work for your collective pantry.

 Fruit basket on counter – Mine is always full of apples (I keep one at work, too.
 I usually fill these baskets about once every 2 weeks.)
 There are different varieties of apples in my basket and sometimes other fruit makes it in, but apples are my standby fruit.
-Apples are great snacks by themselves, make wonderful sweetener for smoothies, have a starring role in certain baked goods (like Crustless Apple Pie), and can be used in savory dishes, too.
+Apples are great snacks by themselves, make wonderful sweetener for smoothies, have a starring role in certain baked goods (like Crustless Easy Gluten-Free Apple Pie), and can be used in savory dishes, too.
 Our bananas usually just sit on the counter, ready to be made into Pina “Greena” Coladas or Banana Chocolate Chip Cookies.

 My traditional pantry